 Hello!
 I’m Dawnn Rabinowitz McWatters, Psy.D.
 For the past twenty-plus years, I’ve dedicated my life to improving mind/body health for adults and their families, as a clinical psychologist, educator, and activist.

-Currently, I am on leave from my clinical role to focus upon our small farm and the needs of my young family during remote learning.
-When I return to my role as a psychologist in 2021, I plan to prioritize evidence-based psycho-educational trainings and services in the Seattle, Washington area.
+Currently, I am on sabbatical while I pursue additional specialized training in business, leadership, and health promotion models.
+I’m also busy focusing upon the needs of my young family during the pandemic.
+When I return to my role as a psychologist in January 2021, I plan to offer evidence-based psycho-educational trainings and services in the Seattle, Washington area.

-In 2018, after attending the American Horticultural Therapy Association’s annual conference, I began studying applications of therapeutic horticulture and planted the seeds of what I now call The SAVOR Project: a mindfulness-based educational program that builds upon my previous career as a clinical psychologist and my long-time passions for food, edible gardening, and social justice.
-I have taken horticultural therapy classes through the New York Botantical Garden and I serve as an OSU Extension Master Gardener in Multnomah County, Oregon.
+In 2018, after attending the American Horticultural Therapy Association’s annual conference, I began studying applications of therapeutic horticulture and planted the seeds of what I now call The SAVOR Project: an educational program that builds upon my career as a clinical psychologist and my long-time passions for food, edible gardening, mindfulness, and social justice.
+I have taken several horticultural therapy classes through the New York Botantical Garden and I serve as an OSU Extension Master Gardener in Multnomah County, Oregon.

 THE ACADEMIC DETAILS: B.A. in Liberal Arts, cum laude, Willamette University (1995); M.S.
 (2002) and Psy.D.
 (2006) in Clinical Psychology, Pacific University; President’s Award of Academic Excellence, Pacific University (2006)

 LICENSURE: Licensed Psychologist, Inactive (#2195, Oregon).
 I was also licensed in Washington State (#PY00003711) from 2007 – 2019, and am currently in the process of reactivating this license.
 Please note: I am NOT able to provide psychological services until my license(s) are active.